 Tempe is made interesting by being both a reasonably big city and having a major college student population: students here will find that the city provides a lot of amenities, culture, and opportunities for them.
 Tempe is more than just a college town, however, though the thousands of students certainly are a major part of the character of the city, as well as a contributor to the local economy.

-Not only is Tempe a city with many college students, but it also retains many recent graduates who are looking to start new careers, creating a decent-sized population of people who are young, single, educated, and upwardly-mobile.
-This makes it a good choice for other relocating single professionals.
-Here, these young singles will find many others like themselves, with opportunities for friendships, socializing, romance, and fun.
+Not only is Tempe a city with many college students, but it also retains many recent graduates who are looking to start new careers, creating a very large population of people who are young, single, educated, and upwardly-mobile.
+That’s because Tempe is full of single people in their 20s and 30s and who have undergraduate or graduate degrees and are starting careers in professional occupations.
+This makes Tempe a pretty good place for young, educated career starters looking to find many people like themselves, with good opportunities for friendships, socializing, romance, and fun.

 For the size of the city, public transportation in Tempe is quite heavily used.
 Mostly, people who use it for their daily commute are taking the bus.
 For Tempe, the benefits are reduced air pollution and congestion on the highways.